mpr1255/death_penalty_xi_era_replication/README.md

 # Project workflow
-The data used for this project was pulled from a large, local database.

-The files are
+Four sources of data were used for this project.
+An explanation of each of the data sources, how they were gathered and preprocessed, appears below.

+Several of the original data sources are not publicly available, primarily due to copy right concerns.
+This is noted in the relevant section.

+## People's Daily corpus (only partially available)

+## CNKI publications (metadata available only)

-# About the OCR process
+### About the OCR process
 Nearly all the pdfs were converted with pdftotext on the command line using the -raw flag.

 There were 1109 files that could not be converted (measured as any file less than 1kb).
 Those >1kb files were moved out of the txt folder and into old_text and the files in ocr_text moved in. ocr_text also got zipped to keep it in the exact, pristine state it existed in after the OCR.